Festival Rules General information General Rules Entries

 - Complaints or protests will not receive official consideration unless made in writing, signed and directed to the Committee.
 Under no circumstances are complaints or protests to be made to the adjudicator.

-- Please find a link to the online entry form on the Syllabus and Registration page.
+- Please find the syllabus and link to the online entry form on the Syllabus and Registration page

-- Fees must be received by May 9, 2020 in order for the entry to be valid.
+- Fees must be received by TBA in order for the entry to be valid.
 Please contact the festival with any concerns.

 - There will be no refund of entry fees in the event of a withdrawal.